taiseiKMC/refx-container/usage.md

 Helmholtz works as follows.
 - If `tezos-client refinement <src>` is executed, Helmholtz strips the annotations surrounded by `<<` and `>>` and typechecks the stripped code using `tezos-client typecheck`; the simple type checking is conducted in this step.
-- After typechecking, `tezos-client refinement` generates verification conditions from annotations users give
+- After typechecking, `tezos-client refinement` generates verification conditions based on the type system described in the accompanying paper.
-    - Generated verification conditions can be shown in `.refx/out.smt2` or the directory given by `-l` option.
+    - Generated verification conditions is stored in `.refx/out.smt2` or in the directory given by `-l` option.
-- At last, Helmholtz discharges the conditions with `z3` and outputs `VERIFIED` or `UNVERIFIED`.
+- Then, Helmholtz discharges the conditions with `z3` and outputs `VERIFIED` or `UNVERIFIED`.

 ## Spec of Assertion Language
 ### Syntax